renderpci/dedalo/docs/config/config.md

 	DEDALO_PROFILE_DEFAULT	`int`

-	This parameter define the section_id of the default profile that Dédalo will use to create new user.
+	This parameter defines the section_id of the default profile that Dédalo will use to create new user.

 	The profile define where the user can access inside the system, and if they can access to tools or administrative areas.
 By default Dédalo will use the profile definition for normal 'users' (section_id : 2, the section_id : 1 is for administrators users).

 	```php